 The other section of the facade is the Baroque dome of the Mozarabic chapel.
 It stands in place of the second tower that was planned but not built due to shifting ground.
 The main entrance is named portal of the lions after the lion sculptures adorning it.
 Unfortunately, we could not enter the temple as we ran short of time, and I seriously regret this.
 A monument built for over two and a half centuries should never be missed.

 The building facing the cathedral is the Townhall of Toledo, which houses the members of the city council.
 Its construction is said to have begun in the late 16th century and it was completed in 1703.

 Facing the cathedral on the other side is the Archbishop’s palace built in the 13th century, but despite its historical significance is easily overshadowed by the Gothic Cathedral.
 Basically, this is a golden triangle of three of the most iconic monuments of Toledo.

-A church built upon what was initially a mosque in the ninth century.
+We then walked to the Plaza del Salvador, a church built upon what was initially a mosque in the ninth century.
 After the conquest of Toledo, the mosque was turned into a church in the early 12th century.
 The interiors are said to have significant Moorish influences.
-Well, we did not have the time to enter this church as well 🙁

 Our guided walking tour ended at the first panoramic viewpoint near the site of Plaza de Salvador.
 From here we could see some of the most famous places of Toledo including the Monastery and the Museum of El Greco, the most celebrated artist of Toledo.
 This is where we took a lunch break after which would have some free time to explore the city.
 The buffet spread for lunch included the Spanish special, Paella with prawns, roasted chicken, salad, pasta, and soup.